-In Brief
+In Summary

-Of the external physical signs that Korean medicine uses as clinical indicators, hair is among the most diagnostically informative.
+Of the external physical signs that Korean medicine uses as clinical indicators, hair is among the more diagnostically informative.
 This is not because Korean medicine fetishizes appearance, but because hair is one of the few body systems that makes visible, on the body’s surface, the state of the deep constitutional reserves that cannot otherwise be directly observed.

 The Evolutionary Signal in Hair